-2.6 Children who should/should no longer be placed for adoption for adoption or for whom the decision is made during the year that the child should no longer be placed for adoption.
+2.6 Children who should/should no longer be placed for adoption

+This section on the SSDA903 should be completed for children for whom the decision is made, either during the current year or in a previous year, that the child should be placed for adoption or for whom the decision is made during the year that the child should no longer be placed for adoption.
 Two out of the three data items required are dates.
 Collecting this information will enable the Department to analyse where there has been a change in the permanence plan for the child.